1user00/geo-systems/README.md

-📘 What this code does
+📘 Project Description

+This project demonstrates processing and validation of geospatial vector data derived from satellite image classification.

+The script:

-Loads a vector file (shapefile) obtained after classifying a satellite image.
+Loads classified vector data (shapefile)

-Filters geographic features by the CLASS_NAME == "Class 1" — these are water bodies.

-Builds a map with the selected features using GeoPandas and Matplotlib.
+Filters geographic features based on attribute values (water bodies)

+Visualizes selected features on a map for validation and analysis

+Technologies: Python, GeoPandas, Matplotlib